“Modern forces shaping the land: observation to action”

 Susan Sawyer – Artist/Naturalist, South Woodbury

 Susan is an artist-naturalist from South Woodbury, and has been a freelance artist and teacher for over 30 years.
 Her particular interests include plants, insects, and all kinds of wet places – vernal pools, fens, bogs, and beaver meadows – and making art that reflects her love of nature.
 She’s insatiably curious, loves a puzzle, thinks observation and imagination are the beginning of both science and art, and believes in having lots of fun while learning about the natural world.
-Susan will lead a natural history sketching workshop at Highland Lodge during one of our field walk sessions.
+Join Susan for a natural history sketching workshop at and around Highland Lodge.

 Wood Turtle Habitat Identification and Management